Saikat-Pradhan/HR_Analytics_in_Tableau/README.md

 - Add predictive analytics for attrition forecasting.
 - Integrate real-time data sources.
 - Expand filters for deeper drill-downs (e.g., location, tenure).

-Let me know if you'd like help customizing the tone, adding a license, or writing a contribution guide!